henriklund/Home-Assistant/script/macro/README.md

 |expensiveStart | Datetime string of when most expensive time starts |
 |expensiveEnd   | Datetime string of when most expensive time ends |

+## Advanced use
+### Multiple sensors
+The macro has the ability to get day-ahead pricing for today / tomorrow from two sensors.
+I.e. sensor1 can provide todays pricing, and sensor2 can provide tomorrows; e.g. this could be the case when using [Strømligning](https://github.com/MTrab/stromligning).
+If forecast data is available (e.g. you have a sensor that pulls data from [Carnots API](https://www.carnot.dk/), then this data can also be used.
+However, there are some requirements that must be met:
+- Data obtained from these (up to) three sensors may not overlap
+- The prices are valid for the same duration (e.g. hour)
+- The name (entity_id) of the sensor must be listed in mySensor_today / mySensor_tomorrow / mySensor_forecast.
+Note:
+  - if mySensor_forecast is set to empty, forecast data is ignored
+  - if mySensor_tomorrow is set to empty, both data for tomorrow as well as forecast are ignored
+  - Default value of mySensor_tomorrow / mySensor_forecast is the value of mySensor_today
+- In the entity, an attribute is expected named attr_today_arr / attr_tomorow_arr / attr_forecast_arr.
+The attribute must exist in the corresponding mySensor_today / mySensor_tomorrow / mySensor_forecast
+- Each of the attributes must contain pairs named alike.
+The default names are 'hour' and 'price' and can be overridden using the parameters timeTagStr and priceTagStr

+### Search mode
+timeAdherenceStr controls how the macro uses earliestDatetime / latestDatetime.
+- If timeAdherenceStr is ommitted or set to 'default', the macro will adjust earliestDatetime / latestDatetime to match a earliestDatetime equal to <ins>now</ins>.
+- If set to strict, the earliestDatetime / latestDatetime will not be adjusted.
+If matching time window is found, the information will only be returned if this is in the present.
+Otherwise an empty set is returned.
+- If set to forced, the earliestDatetime / latestDatetime will not be adjusted.
+Information will be returned irrespectively of this being in the past or present.

+### Data returned
+returnFirstBool will define (if true) to return the earliest possible match.
+If false, the latest match will be returned.

+### Prices
+By default the macro will detect for how long the prices are valid.
+This is done by taking the time difference of two first prices found.
+Should only one price be found, 1 hour is assumed.
+This allows for a later adjustment in the pricing mode (e.g. pricing per half hour instead of hourly) without having to change the macro.

+### Slicing / weights
+If data is available on how much power (normally) is expected consumed, weights can be added when calling the macro.
+To allow some variation, an hour is divided into smaller parts (slices).
+Each weight is attributed to a slice, and is only used once during a calculation.</br>
+Valid values for slices are [1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, 60].
+The length of a slice is calculated as 60min/slice.
+The rule applied is that either of ((slice length) % (price valid length)) or
+((price valid length) % (slice length)) must be equal to 0.
+Furthermore (60 % slice) must be equal to 0. if neither is the case, an error is reported back.</br>
+The macro may add additional slicing if needed due to the settings of <ins>slices</ins> and the time prices.

 ## Code examples
 ### Dishwasher must be run at cheapest hour, but be completed by 06:00 tomorrow